iamssen/rocket-scripts/docs/Server-Side-Rendering/en.md

 }
 ```

-- `zeroconfig web.build`: Use the Webpack to build a `dist/web/` directory of output that you can run in web browser.
+- `zeroconfig web.build`: Build output that can be run in web browsers into the `dist/app/` directory.
-- `zeroconfig web.server.build`: Use the Webpack to build the output you can run on Node.js into the `dist/server/` directory.
+- `zeroconfig web.server.build`: Build output that can be run in Node.js into the `dist/server/` directory.

+Run the npm script.

 ```sh
 $ npm run build
 ```

-Run the npm script.

 [![build](images/build.gif)](images/build.gif)
 [![build](images/build.png)](images/build.png)